quishqa/WRF-Chem_SP/README.md

 ```
 ### Extracting AQS data from wrfout
-Now you need to extract point AQS from model results.
-You need a `DataFrame` with the information of the AQS in your domain (`cetesb_dom`), a tuple with the needed extracter wrfout variables, and because we are working with CETESB data, we tranform it to `America/Sao_Paulo` time zone.
+Now you need to extract point AQS data from model results.
+You need a `DataFrame` with the information of the AQS in your domain (`cetesb_dom`), a tuple with the needed extracted wrfout variables, and because we are working with CETESB data, we tranform it to `America/Sao_Paulo` time zone.
 The tuple with variables to extract could've been `(t2, o3_u, rh2)` or
-simply `(t2)`, in this case we split then in met and pol.
+simply `(t2)`, in this case we split then in met and pol variables.

 ```python
 # Extracting model result from station locations, note that the variables